habanoz/tech-feed/_posts/2023-09-30-llama-2-paper-notes.md

 - By setting aside millions of examples from third-party datasets and using fewer but higher-quality examples from vendor-based annotation efforts, results notably improved.
 (Quality Is All You Need)
 - A limited set of clean instruction-tuning data can be sufficient to reach a high level of quality
 - SFT annotations in the order of tens of thousands was enough to achieve a high-quality result.
 Stopped annotating SFT after collecting a total of 27,540 annotations.
-- Another bservation is that different annotation platforms and vendors can result in markedly different down-stream model performance, highlighting the importance of data checks even when using vendors to source annotations.
+- Another observation is that different annotation platforms and vendors can result in markedly different down-stream model performance, highlighting the importance of data checks even when using vendors to source annotations.
 - A surprising finding is that the outputs sampled from the resulting SFT model were often competitive with SFT data handwritten by human annotators, suggesting that authors could reprioritize and devote more annotation effort to preference-based annotation for RLHF.

 #### Fine-Tuning Details